 Boshi Mashuni: Also known as banana flower salad, this is a mix of a salsa and a salad.
 Made out of a blend of fresh coconut, banana flower and spices, it’s hot and zingy due to the inclusion of Maldivian chili and lime.
-The backdrop of the dish is savory thanks to turmeric, cumin and curry leaves.
+The dish is savory thanks to turmeric, cumin and curry leaves.

 If you have a high travel budget then you can really experience the ultimate in luxury at the Maldives.
 This is a well-known honeymoon destination but people vacation here knowing that paradise comes with a high price tag.
-Expect to pay from $300 to over $1000 a night for a room at one of the Maldives luxury resorts.
+Expect to pay from $300 to well over $1000 a night for a room at one of the Maldives luxury resorts.
 If you have a set amount to spend on your Maldives vacation then it’s recommended to make sure your resort offers an all-inclusive package so you don’t need to pay extra for food and drinks.
 The reason for this is that all drinks and cuisine at these resorts need to be shipped in, making it very expensive and pushing up dining prices for any visitors that don’t have an inclusive deal.

 The Maldives is warm and sunny all year round but has a dry season and a rainy season.
 The best time to visit the Maldives is from November to April however there are pros and cons to visiting in each season.
 You’ll experience the best weather between November and April but this is also the busiest time of year and therefore most expensive.
 May to October is the rainy season which also brings strong winds.
 For this reason travelers to the Maldives will get better deals for this time of year even though a deal in the Maldives is still going to be quite expensive for the average tourist.
 If you’re a surfer then the rainy season is a great time to visit the Maldives because you’ll get great waves during this time.

-- Budget: Forget about it!
+- Budget: Forget it.

-- Mid-range: $150+
+- Mid-range: $300-$1000

-- Splurge: $300+
+- Splurge: $1000+

 Meal For One

-- Mid-range: $50+
+- Mid-range: $35-$100

 - Splurge: $100+